Broker-Dealers

 As for the types of companies required to establish an OSJ, any broker-dealer firm that is a FINRA member and conducts a securities business must establish and maintain at least one OSJ.

-FINRA requires Member Firms to designate other offices as OSJs to effectively supervise registered representatives.
+Where an office is responsible for supervising the activities of people associated with the Firm, FINRA requires Member Firms to designate these offices as OSJs.
 Geographically, an Office of Supervisory Jurisdiction can oversee registered representatives and associated individuals in multiple offices within the same region.
 Supervision covers activities such as order execution and market making, structuring public offerings or private placements, and maintaining custody of customers' funds and securities.

 OSJs are also responsible for the final approval of new accounts and review of customer orders, the final approval of retail communications, and supervision of other non-OSJ office locations.